-- The entry deadline is March 2, 2018.
-All entries must be IN OUR HANDS by 11:59PM on this date.
+- The entry deadline is March 2, 2019.
+All entries must be IN OUR HANDS by 11:59PM Eastern time on this date.

 - In order to keep the contest fresh, entries must be less than one year old as of the convention.
-Any video finished prior to March 30, 2017 is ineligible.
+Any video first publicly exhibited (convention showing or uploaded to an online video service) prior to April 19, 2018 is ineligible.

 - Videos which have previously been submitted to Anime Boston are ineligible.